dmvrg/webxr-demos/README.md

 **Live demo:** https://webxr-sneaker.vercel.app/

 Demo where the user can explore and customize a 3D product through direct hand interactions, using a color picker, size selector, 3D tag cloud, and a rotatable, draggable product model.
 Designed as a simple template and inspiration for future e-commerce AR UIs.
-The included `product.glb` is a placeholder cube, which can be replaced with a product model (the `color` layer in the model defines which parts are customizable).
+The `product.glb` is a placeholder cube, which can be replaced with a product model (the `color` layer in the model defines which parts can have their color changed).

 **Code structure:**